London Underground ticketing: Fare zones

-Some stations are in two zones.
-Most often, they are on the boundary of two adjacent zones: For example, Vauxhall is in Zones 1 and 2.
+Some stations are in two consecutive zones: For example, Vauxhall is in Zones 1 and 2.
 Ten stations in east London, many in the London Borough of Newham area, are in both zone 2 and 3: Abbey Rd, Bromley-by-Bow, Canning Town, East India, Pudding Mill Lane, Star Lane, Stratford, Stratford High Street, Stratford International and West Ham.
 This creates the situation where two consecutive stations on a radial route are in both zones - West Ham and Bromley by Bow; Stratford and Pudding Mill Lane; Canning Town and East India.

-A traveller a two-zone station can, in effect, 'save' a zone and perhaps therefore pay a cheaper fare.
+A traveller travelling to or from a two-zone station can, in certain circumstances, 'save' a zone and perhaps therefore pay a cheaper fare.
 For example, travelling to West Ham from any zone 2 station is a single zone journey, but so is travelling there from any zone 3 station.

 Ticket machines

 American transportation system company Cubic Transportation Systems, known in the UK as Westinghouse Cubic Ltd until April 1997, has manufactured all of London Underground's ticket machines since 1987.
 Tickets are sold from various types of self-service machines; London Underground progressively closed all its station ticket offices in 2015-16.
 The name for the system as installed from 1987 is "UTS" (Underground Ticketing System), though this system has been enhanced and extended recently, most notably since 1998 under the Prestige initiative, where Oyster smartcards were introduced.